A focus on strong performance

 For more information on how super is taxed, read our Tax Explanation factsheet.

-If you still have questions after reading this page, you can find more information in the Defined Benefit Account Guide (pdf), attend one of our defined benefit seminars/webinars, or contact us.
-We're here to help you make the most of your defined benefit super.
+If you still have questions, you can find more information in the Defined Benefit Account Guide (pdf), attend one of our defined benefit seminars, or contact us.
+We're here to help you make the most of your Defined Benefit account.

 If you're considering your options and not sure what to do with your Defined Benefit account, you can get financial advice.